murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/img2slml_options.rst

     * Holds the id of the nuclear model.

 *options.nucleus.model* (optional) **[N/A]**
-    * model information of shape type
+    * model information of shape type.

 Cell shape submodel
 ^^^^^^^^^^^^^^^^^^^